TPopovich/LoL-a/recipes/001_basics_movements/001a_details_a.md

 Notice how we show the current `PS1` variable from our system and then after we set `PS1` it changes the prompt (from `johny@asrock3:~$`) to just `type:`.

+Ignore all those wierd characters like `\033...` in the original PS1 for now, those are there to do color changes for making the Linux prompt pretty.
+Also, we have not changed anything permanently if you just do a setting of `PS1=...` without an export and even if you do `export PS1=...` it only effects the current shell and any subshells spawned from this shell.
-Ignore all thos wierd characters in the original PS1 for now.
-Also we have not changed anything permanently.
-When you create a new shell from scratch it will still have the original PS1.
+When you create a new
+shell from scratch it will still have the original PS1.
 But since we did an export of PS1 if you did another `sh` derived shell such as ksh, bash, zsh  or any other that uses `PS1` it too with use Type: as the prompt.